 So why is a social media analysis of the Premier League important when the real results are happening on the pitch?
 The english football league brings huge excitement to millions of football fans all over the world, and this makes the English Football league a global marketing phenomenon.
-For this reason, it was inevitable that we take a look at the Premier League on social media and ask some important questions.
+For this reason, it was inevitable that we took a look at the Premier League clubs on social media and ask some important questions.
 So how did the Premier League social media managers perform so far?
 What interesting insights are we getting from the social media presence of the football clubs?
 Which strategies are they using to keep the audience entertained?

 Premier League social media fans table

 Every football club relies on them and all clubs want to gather as many as possible in their stadiums: Fans.
-But due to the popularity of the Premier League, football fans not only show their support for their favourite club in the football arenas, living rooms and pubs all over the world.
-They also have the possibility to show their support via social media.
+But due to the popularity of the Premier League, football fans not only show their support for their favorite club in the football arenas, living rooms and pubs all over the world.
+They also have the ability to show their support via social media.

 So, we have done the groundwork for Facebook, but how do the numbers look for Twitter?
 Are they similar to Facebook, or is someone else leading on the microblogging network?

-No surprise here: we see a similar picture on Twitter: Not in numbers of Followers, but in the ranking.
-Again are the Reds from Manchester ahead of everyone else with 9,670,724 followers.
+No surprise here: we see a similar picture on Twitter not in numbers of followers, but in the ranking.
+Again are the Reds from Manchester ahead of everyone else with 13,253,544 followers.
 Coming in second place is Arsenal FC with a following of 11,037,482.
 Interesting in this relation is the fact the german attacking midfielder Mesut Özil has more fans than the club his playing for.
 The same can be seen at the East Midlands.
 Leicester City has 1,038,887 Twitter followers, where Riyad Mahrez has a bigger followership 1,275,979 followers than the club he is playing for.

-The last place in this category, in contrast to the Facebook analysis, goes not to AFC Bournemouth but to the newly promoted club from the Teesside – Middlesbrough FC.
-Among all Premier League clubs, they have the least amount of followers at a mere 188,915.
+Similar to the Facebook analysis, last place goes to Huddersfield Town.
+Among all Premier League clubs, the “Terriers” have the least amount of followers at a mere 113,196.

 Southampton FC posts the most on Facebook

-Numbers of Fans and Followers are covered, but how do the clubs interact on the social media platforms with their fan base?
+Numbers of fans and followers are covered, but how do the clubs interact on the social media platforms with their fan base?
 Who posts the most?
-Is it possible to detect the most popular post type used by the clubs?
+Is it possible to detect the most popular post types used by the clubs?

-Let’s start with the biggest surprise – Not one of the usual suspects: Arsenal, Chelsea or Liverpool, is the team with the strongest position when it comes to posting.
+Let’s start with something unexpected – Not one of the usual suspects: Arsenal, Chelsea or Manchester City, is the team with the strongest position when it comes to posting.
 No, it is Southampton FC that has posted the most on Facebook.
-With 2,846 posts on Facebook, the “Saints” are ahead of Manchester United, which posted only 1,978 on the network.
-Situated in last place of the Facebook Premier League social media Posts Table is Watford FC with 350 posts.
+With 2,791 posts, the “Saints” are ahead of Manchester United, who posted 2,668 times on the network.
+Situated in last place of the Facebook Premier League social media Posts Table is the newly promoted Huddersfield Town FC with 329 posts.
 That is nearly 8 times less than the team from Southampton.

-But if you assume that Southampton is also the team with the highest amount own tweets, you’d be wrong.
-They only came in fifth with 3,749 tweets.
-But this performance was not good enough to beat West Ham United.
-The “Hammers” dominate the Twittersphere in terms of own tweets, with an amazing amount of 4,998 tweets in the analysed period: a tremendous amount of tweets relative to the time period.
-Bottom of the league for own tweets is the team from Lancashire, Burnley FC, with 1,716 tweets.
+But if you assume that Southampton is also the team with the highest amount of own tweets, you’d be wrong.
+They only came in sixth with 6,155 tweets.
+The “Red Devils” dominate the Twittersphere in terms of own tweets, with an amount of 7,062 tweets in the analyzed period: a tremendous amount of tweets relative to the time period.
+Bottom of the league for own tweets – again – is the team David Wagner’s Team Huddersfield Town, with 3,203 tweets.

 Photo posts favored by Premier League clubs

 It is time for the next aspect of our analysis in which we discuss the most used post type among the Premier League clubs.
-Not surprisingly are photos the most used post type.
-8,859 pictures were posted to the timelines of the Premier League clubs.
-Interesting fact: The most picture posts were made by Leicester City FC at 1,389 photos.
-The second most used post type was the link post with 6,239 posts – that means every post that includes a link was counted as a link post.
-The most link posts were made by Southampton FC.
+Not surprisingly, photos are the most used post type.
+10,468 images were posted to the timelines of the Premier League clubs.
+Interesting fact: The most image posts were made by Leicester City FC at 1,788 photos.
+The second most used post type was the link post with 10,244 posts – that means every post that includes a link was counted as a link post.
+The most link posts were made by Southampton FC – 1,427.

 Last but not least, let’s take a look at video posts which are definitely the one with the highest potential when you want to increase your shares: 1055% higher share rate on Facebook videos.
-Overall, 8,950 video posts were created, of which 761 were posted by Southampton FC.
-The Saints are going strong on using visual content for their Facebook content; A promising strategy for upcoming social media times.
+Overall, 8,950 video posts were created, of which 999 were posted by Southampton FC.
+The Saints are going strong on using visual content for Facebook; A promising strategy for upcoming social media times.

 The most valuable Premier League social media post

-Well, so far we have looked at the amount of Fans and Followers and gave you a broad picture on the post behaviour.
+Well, so far we have looked at the amount of fans and followers and gave you a broad picture on the post behavior.
 Now it is time to drill a little bit deeper in the material by looking at the posts that received the most interactions.

 The post that garnered the most reactions was made by Manchester United when they celebrated their Europa League victory against Ajax Amsterdam in Stockholm.
 The picture of the team holding up the trophy and the caption “Champions” received an enormous amount of reactions on the post.
-Over 706,030 people reacted to the post of which 656,432 hit the like button, 40,825 expressed their “love” by clicking the heart button,, 5,562 hit the wow button, 1,348 others responded with haha, 397 clicked the angry button and 206 clicked the sad button.
-The relatively new reactions are picking up pace in usage, but are still not at the level of Likes.
+Over 1,180,345 people reacted to the post of which 1,040,421 hit the like button, 130,919 expressed their “love” by clicking the heart button,, 5,562 hit the wow button, 2,840 others responded with haha, 397 clicked the angry button and 206 clicked the sad button.
+The relatively new reactions are picking up pace in usage, but are still not at the level of likes.

 Sponsored post analysis

 But who exactly sponsored their posts?
-The club with the most sponsored posts last year was Premier League winner Leicester City.
-14 times they sponsor their posts.
-Coming in second place was the club from East London, West Ham United, who sponsored 7 of their posts.
-Manchester City sponsored only one of their posts.
+The club with the most sponsored posts last year was Liverpool FC.
+842 times out of their 1,902 posts did they sponsor their posts.
+Coming in second place was the club from Brighton who sponsored 567 of their 1,330 posts.
+West Ham United sponsored 416 of their 1,267 posts.

 It is time for a recap

 So now it is time to sum up the findings of our analysis.
 We could see that Manchester United is dominating the social media sphere in terms of followers on Twitter and fans on Facebook, but are not dominating in terms of post frequency.
 The club with the most posts, especially video posts on Facebook, is Southampton FC.
-While at the moment only staying on the 10 place of the Premier League, the Saints have the strongest social media mentality at the moment.
-Looking at the numbers for Twitter we found out that West Ham United dominate the microblogging platform in terms of own tweets, with 4,998 tweets.
-The analysis also revealed that Manchester United’s post in which they congratulated Cristiano Ronaldo for winning the Ballon ‘D Or was the post with the highest amount of likes.
-Another finding was that Liverpool video tweet using the Hashtag “#ForçaChape” was retweeted nearly 79,000 times.
+While at the moment the Saints may not be in for the title race, they nevertheless do still have one of the strongest Premier League social media mentalities.

-Our analysis also took a look at the amount of sponsored post and found out that sponsoring posts is not really favoured by the Premier League social media managers.
-Only 22 posts were sponsored in the analysed period.
-To conclude our look at the first half of the Premier League Social Media we found out that users that interacted with the official Premier League handle on Twitter also interacted with these three accounts: Manchester United, Wayne Rooney and Arsenal.
+Our analysis also took a look at the amount of sponsored posts and found out that sponsoring posts is not really favored by the Premier League social media managers.
+Only seven clubs sponsored their posts in the analyzed period.
+To conclude our look at the first glimpse of this year’s Premier League Social Media season, we found out that users that interacted with the official Premier League handle on Twitter also interacted with these three accounts: Manchester United, Wayne Rooney and Arsenal.

-That’s it for the first 19 matchdays of 2016/2017 season.
-We will back get to you in the Summer with a full analysis of the entire season.
+That’s it for now season.
+We will back get to you after the last matchday with a full analysis of the entire season.